KastriotSalihu/natural-sudoku-solver/README.md

 ```
 index.html
 ```
-Simply copy the result from the solver(or any sudoku with that format).
+Simply copy the result from the solver (or any sudoku with that format), then open your browsers console.

-Then open the console.
-And run
+Run:
 ```
 populateTable(sudoku)
 ```

 ## Sudoku Terms:
 ---